Exclusive

 He said agencies usually do these types of technical assessments at the beginning stage of an acquisition strategy.

-“It’s typically called out in the request for proposals that there will be a past performance, a technical assessment and evaluation of price and volume.
+“It’s typically called out in the request for proposals that evaluates past performance, technical approach, and pricing volumes.
 Those are the three most common evaluation criteria,” he said.
 “The RFP usually explicitly says this is how we’re going to score it, and the technical assessment is routine.
 It is one of the reasons you compete major enterprise systems, so that the technical assessment can be done during the competition, and you uncover these foundational challenges before you make an award.
-As opposed to Navy, who is now, apparently 18 months into their solution, doing a technical assessment and uncovering profound structural problems with the low code.”
+As opposed to Navy, who is now, apparently 18 months into their solution, doing a technical assessment and uncovering profound structural problems with the low code approach for building a major enterprise system.”

 As an example, Jackson said the Marine Corps Community Service Organization contract writing system effort put potential providers through the rigorous technical assessment as part of the competition.